Agriculture

 Soil Erosion in India: Causes, Effects and Prevention

-Soil is the uppermost layer of Earth’s crust.
-It is composed mainly due to the breakdown of rocks with respect to climate, topography and vegetation of the particular area.
-The natural calamities like landslides, floods, pollution, and soil erosion causes soil degradation which hampers the surroundings.
-Soil erosion is a severe problem in India that must be tackled as soon as possible.
+Soil is the uppermost layer of Earth's crust.
+It is formed mainly due to the breakdown of rocks with respect to the climate, topography and vegetation of the region over a long period of time.
+Soil erosion is one of the natural calamities that cause soil degradation, which in turn affects the surrounding biodiversity and ecosystem.
+It is a severe problem in India that needs to be addressed quickly.
 Hence, healthy soil is essential in agriculture.
-In today’s blog, we will dive into the concept of soil erosion and its causes, effects, and prevention.
+Read on to learn the concept of soil erosion, its causes, effects, and prevention.

 Table of Contents